 JOGi joined Watsi on May 9th, 2014.
 36 other people also joined Watsi on that day!
-JOGi's most recent donation traveled 6,900 miles to support Kyi, a woman from Burma, to fund heart surgery.
+JOGi's most recent donation traveled 8,100 miles to support David, a future engineer from Kenya, to fund testicular surgery.

 Kyi is a 58-year-old woman from Burma.
 She lives alone and used to sell clothing in her village.
 However, she stopped working since her symptoms worsened, over a year ago.
 She now has no income but is able to pay her daily expenses with money she has saved.
 Kyi was diagnosed with a heart condition that involves a malformation of the mitral valve, the valve between the left atrium and left ventricle.
 This valve controls the flow of blood, but certain conditions may cause blood to flow backward or the valve to narrow.
 Currently, Kyi feels tired when she walks and has a rapid heartbeat.
 She has also started to experience chest pain and shortness of breath.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund a mitral valve replacement for Kyi.
 The treatment is scheduled to take place on November 4th and, once completed, will hopefully allow her to live more comfortably.
 Kyi said, “I felt very sad when I was told that the surgery will cost a lot because I do not have enough money to pay for my own heart surgery.
 I used up a lot of my money to go to a hospital which did not diagnose me.
 I felt less burdened when I met Pinlon Hospital’s staff and she told me that an organization [BCMF] will support my surgery’s cost.”